jaspector

 The public state permit list shows Stewart County as OPT OUT.
 That means the county is not using the state residential permit system as the default countywide path.
 The exact county permit triggers were not clearly published.

+Not all construction work requires a permit in unincorporated Stewart County, TN.
 The following work is generally exempt: No county-specific exempt-work list was identified in the sources found.
+When in doubt, confirm with the local building department before starting work.